88akshit/spire-aircraft-tracking-app/README.md

- Backend Workflow
+**Backend Workflow**

 •	An aircraft model is used to store “icao_address”, longitude and latitude of aircraft.

 •	Spire’s AirSafe Tracking Stream API is used to get the target updates of aircraft every 10 minutes.

 •	Position token is used to get the continuous target updates from stream to avoid losing any messages

 •	Django’s database cache mechanism is used to store position token , last data sync time and updates available value to get latest updates.
-•	Core Main File  & Function setResponse(time) & streamData(): airsafeTracking/airsafeTrackingSystem/views.py

-REST API Request & Response
+**REST API Request & Response**

 GET: http://127.0.0.1:8000/v1/targets/aircrafts